Care of Classroom Critters over Breaks

 By Melissa Hodges

 By now, you and your students have the care and handling of your classroom organisms down to a science.
 However, school breaks and holidays cause problems if you do not plan ahead.
-These tips may help you keep your critters happy over the holidays.
+These tips will help you keep your critters happy and healthy anytime you are out of the classroom.

 Before you leave for the holidays, make sure these basic requirements have been met: